rl-institut/open_plan/docs/views/landing.rst

 Requirement
 ^^^^^^^^^^^
-- the very first time the user sees this view, the ref:`welcome-label` view-component should be displayed (popup, or integrated to the view)
+- the very first time the user sees this view, the :ref:`welcome-label` view-component should be displayed (popup, or integrated to the view)

 Link with other views
 ^^^^^^^^^^^^^^^^^^^^^